moyicat/moyicat.github.io/_posts/2016-01-01-premade-io.md

 ### Current Status

 I haven’t been actively developing Premade.io since the mid-2016 as Parse.com was about to go down and Parse.js is not a technology worth investing in anymore.
-The current codebase is open-sourced and shared on [GitHub][11]{:target="_blank"}.
+I sadly lost all data when Parse on Buddy closed down.
+The codebase is still open-source and shared on [GitHub][11]{:target="_blank"}.

-I am in the process of learning a new stack (probably the <a href="http://mern.io/" target="_blank"><span class="small-caps">MERN</span> stack</a>), and after climbing the steep learning curve, I may come back and rewrite it.

 ### Extended Reading